 When your setup is complete, follow the instructions below to log in to the system, such as Cheyenne, the NCAR virtual private network, or others that accept Duo 2FA.

-To log in to a system like Cheyenne:
+To log into a system like Derecho:

 The Duo App will send a "push" notification to your phone or tablet, asking you to approve or deny the login request.